0

 Pruning and propagation

-Ludwigia pantanal can be trimmed by cutting off the top.
-If the plant has been growing robustly, the rooted portion will sprout new tops.
-However, such secondary shoots tend to be smaller in size.
-The arrangement of new shoots can be chaotic, so it is generally hard to form tidy bushes through trimming unlike easier stem plants.
-The bottoms also deteriorate badly just after a couple of trimmings.
+Ludwigia pantanal can be pruned by cutting off the top.
+If the plant has been growing vigorously, the rooted part will produce new tops.
+However, these secondary shoots tend to be smaller in size.
+The arrangement of the new shoots can be chaotic, so it is generally difficult to form tidy bushes by pruning, as opposed to more easily stemmed plants.
+The soil also deteriorates quickly after a few prunings.

-For the above reasons, it is more advisable to replant the top portion of the plant and uproot and discard the bottom portion when the plant grows too tall.
-This gives a neater arrangement to the bush overall.
-The maintenance can be tedious because the plant grows quite rapidly, which is the main downside to growing this species.
+For the above reasons, it is more advisable to replant the top part of the plant and uproot and discard the bottom part when the plant grows too tall.
+This gives a neater arrangement to the bush as a whole.
+Maintenance can be tedious as the plant grows quite rapidly, which is the main drawback to growing this species.

-For plants that are mainly substrate-fed, there can be a short stunting period as the replanted plant re-establishes its root zone.
-For tanks where plants are more heavily fed through the water column this effect is lessened.
+For plants that are mainly fed on substrate, there may be a short period of stunting as the replanted plant reestablishes its root zone.
+For tanks where plants are more heavily fed through the water column, this effect is lessened.